Search by Keyword

 This is not to say that it was an easy song to write.
 In fact, they were trying to write a song like this for quite a long time.
 “We spent a lot of time trying to write a real corker – something like ‘Long Tall Sally,’” Paul was quoted as saying in October of 1964.
 He continues, “It’s very difficult.
 ‘I Saw Her Standing There’ was the nearest we got to it.
 We’re still trying to compose a Little Richard sort of song.
 I’d liken it to abstract painting.
 People think of ‘Long Tall Sally’ and say it sounds so easy to write.
 But it’s the most difficult thing we’ve attempted.
 Writing a three-chord song that’s clever is not easy.”

-Around 1994, McCartney elaborated even further on finally getting the song written: "So ‘I’m Down’ was my rock ‘n’ roll shouter…it was a good stage song, and inasmuch as they are hard to write, I’m proud of it.
+Paul elaborated even further on finally getting the song written in his 1997 book "Many Years From Now," explaining: "So ‘I’m Down’ was my rock ‘n’ roll shouter…a good stage song, and inasmuch as they are hard to write, I’m proud of it.
 Those kind of songs with hardly any melody, rock ‘n’ roll songs, are much harder to write than ballads, because there’s nothing to them."

 Paul describes his strategy in writing "I'm Down" in his 2021 book "The Lyrics": "In the course of writing that first verse, you've pretty much established everything that's going on.
 You just elaborate on that.
 Also, when you're shouting a rock and roll song, you want to be immediate; you don't want to get too fancy.
 Your natural rhyming pattern is trying to find the two rhymes.
 'Man buys ring / Woman throws it away / Same old thing / Happens every day.'
 It's like a telegram.
 One of the great things about rock and roll and blues is that it's very economical.
 In the first verse you find your little rhyming pattern, and then normally you stick to that in successive verses.
 It's going to be a three-minute song; there's no time to be too fancy.
 We have to bang this out and get it said, powerfully and quickly, in two and a half or three minutes.
 Of course, the songs started getting a wee bit longer after that.
 They were up to three minutes, or maybe three minutes ten or three minutes thirty seconds."